 Tony was socially and financially invested in The Out Alliance, the Rochester Public Library, the Friends & Foundation of the Rochester Public Library, SUNY Brockport, and ImageOut, organizations that have continued Tony’s support of the Rochester LGBTQ+ community and the community-at-large.

-Chanel Lopez (she/her) is the first transwoman gubernatorial appointee in NY, serving as Governor Hochul’s Deputy Director of LGBTQ+ Affairs.
+Held at Central Library, the 2024 Anthony Mascioli Rainbow Dialogues featured Keynote Speaker Chanel Lopez, (she/her) the first transwoman gubernatorial appointee in NY, serving as Governor Hochul’s Deputy Director of LGBTQ+ Affairs.

 Presented by Shoulders to Stand On, a program of the Rochester Public Library.